 Lindsay Martell: singer/songwriter/guitar

 After finishing high school in Cape Breton, I spent two years in university in Ottawa Canada.
-Having already been bitten by the music bug, my time in Ottawa was mostly spent playing guitar and singing songs with a guitar playing university friend.
-We practised an acoustic duo set, and eventually did one gig.
+Having been bitten by the music bug, much of my "study" time in Ottawa was spent playing guitar and singing songs with a guitar playing university friend.
+We practised an acoustic duo set, and eventually did one short gig.
 My fate was sealed upon the energy of that first stage experience.
 One year later I left Carleton University before finishing my degree.
-I travelled west to Calgary Alberta in 1982 determined to find some kind of band to join.
+I travelled west to Calgary Alberta in summer of 1982 determined to change my focus towards music and find some kind of band to join.
 In 1983 I made an audition video for a local musicians referral service.
-That lead to my first offer to play in an already established working band, based out of Calgary, as lead vocalist and rhythm guitar player.
-In the bitter cold of a prairie winter of 1984, I was suddenly on the road in a band (Diamondback) playing country rock 5-7 nights a week in local pubs and honky-tonks, throughout western Canada.
+That audition video lead to my first offer to play in an already established working band based out of Calgary, as lead vocalist and rhythm guitar player.
+In the bitter cold of a prairie winter of 1984, I was suddenly actively chasing my dreams, on the road in a band (Diamondback) playing country rock 5-7 nights a week in local pubs and honky-tonks, throughout western Canada.

-In 1986 I joined "The Walkers," a pop cover band, as a lead singer and rhythm guitar player, again travelling playing rock, country and blues and rock.
-Touring constantly, we performed in clubs and pubs on the vibrant bar band circuit in the '80's all in western Canada.
-I've been on the road, rails, at sea or over seas, fuelled by playing to enthusiastic audiences ever since.
+In 1986 I joined "The Walkers," a pop cover band, as a lead singer and rhythm guitar player, again travelling playing rock, country and blues.
+Touring constantly, we performed in clubs and pubs on the vibrant bar band circuit in the '80's in western Canada.
+I've been on the road, rails, at sea or over seas, fuelled by the love of making music ever since.

-I moved to Nanaimo, on Vancouver Island BC, Canada in September 1988 to attend VIU (formerly Malaspina College) and study music in their 2 year Jazz Music Diploma program.
+I moved to Nanaimo, on Vancouver Island BC, Canada in September 1988 to attend Malaspina College (now Vancouver Island University) and study music in their 2 year Jazz Music Diploma program.
 Perhaps because of the strong impression of folk and pop music in my early years, I never really applied myself at becoming a jazz musician.
-I did however, gain an invaluable understanding of the language of music from those studies, but soon drifted back to rock, folk, country, rock and roll and blues, and worked continuously playing pubs, night clubs and festivals, wherever I or my band could find a gig.
+I did however, gain an invaluable understanding of the language of music from those studies and grew as a musician, but soon drifted back to rock, folk, country, rock and roll and blues, and worked continuously playing pubs, night clubs and festivals, wherever I or my band could find a gig.

 1996 I released the album "Moris" in Nanaimo BC.
 Moris is the name of the band and of the only cd released by the group.
 It contained 11 songs I wrote between 1993-95.
 Moris was me on guitar and lead vocals, Jason Euringer on guitar and vocals, Todd Sacerty on bass, and Bob Wilson on drums.
-In 1995 we recorded the Moris album with Rick Salt engineering and co-producing.
+The Moris album was recorded with Rick Salt engineering and co-producing.
 It was the first ever release from the basement studio in the Queens Hotel building in Nanaimo BC.
 Also on the Morris album was a cover of "Room With The Sir John A View," written by fellow Canadian singer/songwriter and friend of the band, Sarah Harmer.
-Sarah sang on the song on the Moris album.
-Canadian Acoustic Slide Guitar Legend Ken Hamm beautified one of my songs on the album, as did Kate Fenner (Bourbon Tabernacle Choir) with slide dobro and backing vocals on "Fools Parade."
+Sarah sang backing vocals on her on her song on the Moris album.
+Canadian Acoustic Slide Guitar Legend Ken Hamm beautified one of my songs on the album with his vintage dobro, as did Kate Fenner (Bourbon Tabernacle Choir) with backing vocals on "Fools Parade."
 Moris and Rubber Soul were part of a very vibrant live music scene happening at The Queens Hotel in Nanaimo and the many venues in the small city, and up and down the Gulf Islands and throughout western Canada 1980's and the 1990's.

 Moris won top awards at radio Q100's Rocktoria Contest in Victoria, and C-Fox's Demo Listen in Vancouver in 1996, was featured on MuchWest Music TV, KISM FM in Bellingham Washington's Locals Only Program.
 We played with energy to burn every night we hit the stage.
 From '95-'97 Moris made many friends in a short 2 year existence, and left behind a small musical snapshot of our time in the 90's west coast rock scene.